anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Application/VNF/CNF managed network storage.
 To provide this requires connectivity within the Cloud Infrastructure Underlay and Tenant Overlay networks.

-Successful management of Cloud Infrastructure requires high levels of automation, including the ability to rapidly stand up new storage and hosting infrastructure.
+Successful management of Cloud Infrastructure requires high levels of automation, including the ability to stand up rapidly new storage and hosting infrastructure.
 This Cloud Infrastructure boot-strapping process is managed through Infrastructure Automation tooling.
-A typical part of the boot-strap process is to use PXE boot to manage the deployment of initial images to physical hosts and a similar approach is used for "Bare Metal-as-a-Service" provisioning.
+A typical part of the boot-strap process is to use PXE (Pre-boot Execution Environment) boot to manage the deployment of initial images to physical hosts and a similar approach is used for "Bare Metal-as-a-Service" provisioning.
 The storage stereotype that covers this use case is: